The real origins of the Bible

 Who wrote the Old Testament?

-For some reason, a lot of people apparently think Moses wrote the first five books of the Bible.1 I don’t know why anyone would think that.
+For some reason, a lot of people apparently think Moses wrote the first five books of the Bible.
+I don’t know why anyone would think that.
 The Bible doesn’t say Moses wrote all that.
-It does say (always in the third person!) that he wrote down the law, but that gives us no good reason to think he wrote down all the stories in those books.
+It does say (always in the third person!) that he wrote down the law, but that’s no reason to think he wrote down all the stories in those books.
 (And even if he had, Moses wouldn’t have been an eyewitness to any of the events of Genesis anyway.)

 If you look at what’s in those books, you’ll see they clearly can’t have been written by Moses.
 The book of Numbers declares that Moses was “more humble than anyone else on the face of the earth“.
 That is not something the most humble person on earth would say about himself.
 Neither is what Deuteronomy says about him, that there has never been another prophet as great as God’s personal friend Moses was.

-It doesn’t even make sense for that book to be talking about whether there has been a prophet so great since Moses, unless it was written a long time after Moses died.2 And it was written after Moses died.
+It doesn’t even make sense for that book to be talking about whether there has been a prophet so great since Moses, unless it was written a long time after Moses died.1 And it was written after Moses died.
 It says so right there in that same chapter.
 The last chapter of Deuteronomy says Moses died, and was buried, and was mourned, and was succeeded by Joshua, and the people listened to Joshua… Did Moses write all that before or after he died?

-People also say Joshua wrote the book of Joshua, even though just like with Moses, the book of Joshua tells about Joshua’s death, and things that happened after Joshua was dead.
-The so-called books of Moses and Joshua often use the words “to this day“, even when comparing “this day” to when Moses or Joshua died.
-That only makes sense if those books were written long after the death of Moses and Joshua.
+People also say (or used to say) that Joshua wrote the book of Joshua, even though just like with Moses, the book of Joshua tells about Joshua’s death, and things that happened after Joshua was dead.

 Even more absurdly, people apparently think the books of Samuel were written by Samuel.
 I’ll just point out that Samuel dies well before even the first of those books is over, let alone the second.
 Do people think those books were written by ghost-Samuel or something?

-The Psalms are thought of as having been written by David, though not even half of them are actually labeled that way in the Bible, and the Bible says a lot of them are by other people.
-And some of them are clearly written after the exile.
+A lot of people think of the Psalms as having been written by David, even though the majority of the psalms aren’t actually labeled that way in the Bible.
+And the Bible says a lot of them are by other people.
+And some of them were clearly written after the exile.

 The book of Proverbs actually claims to have been written partially by Solomon, unlike all those other books that people just assume were written by biblical characters for no biblical reason.
 Parts of Proverbs claim to have other authors, though.
 Ecclesiastes and Song of Songs pretty strongly imply that Solomon wrote them.
 But that doesn’t mean he actually did write them.
 There are words and phrases in these three books that the Hebrews didn’t start using until after the exile of Judah, hundreds of years after Solomon.